vishinde/ContextGraphonSpanner/README.md

 Purpose: A production-ready agent that queries Spanner directly using Python FunctionTools.

-Logic: Performs "Behavioral Twin" lookups to find successful historical patterns for specific customer segments.
+Logic: Performs "Behavioral Twin" lookups to find successful historical patterns for similar customer profile.

 Key Files: agent.py, insightsfromcontextgraph.sql.

 3. **customergrowthagentwmcptoolbox**/ (The Managed Integration)
-Goal: Scalable Tooling via Model Context Protocol (MCP).
+Goal: Scalable Tooling via Model Context Protocol (MCP) Toolbox for Databases.

 Purpose: Decouples the Agent from the Database logic using the MCP Toolbox.